coq/coq/doc/sphinx/using/tools/coqdoc.rst

     with large source files, where binder information may dominate the index.
   :--multi-index: Generate one page for each category and each letter in
     the index, together with a top page ``index.html``.
-  :--index string: Make the filename of the index string instead of
+  :--index string: Make the filename of the index "``string``.html" instead of
-    “index”.
+    “index.html”.
 Useful since “index.html” is special.